dineshannayya/riscduino/README.md

 # Prerequisites
-   - Docker (ensure docker daemon is running) -- tested with version 19.03.12, but any recent version should suffice
+   - Docker (ensure docker daemon is running) -- tested with version 19.03.12, but any recent version should suffice.

 ## Environment setting